L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Methodology

 In real-world scenarios, it is often feasible for an entity (data controller) to access all data within its designated region or with other data entities, which is a more relaxed privacy regulation compared to CI.
 Therefore, based on varying levels of mutual trust and privacy agreements, we categorize entity-level privacy regulation into two protocols: \textbf{Entity Independence (EI)} and \textbf{Entity Sharing (ES)}.

 \textbf{EI:} \textit{Data from different entities is kept isolated during training, and the model is trained using a decentralized way.
-Then evaluate the trained model on an unseen entity to assess its generalization ability.}
+Then the trained model is evaluated on an unseen entity to assess its generalization ability.}

 EI ensures that data sharing across entities is entirely avoided, aligning with real-world privacy requirements and ensuring data security.
 It also guarantees that knowledge is still transferred across entities without exposing raw data, providing a practical and secure solution for VI-ReID in real-world deployments.